yebonkang/clinker/README.md

 -open gap score: -5
 -extend gap score: -2

-One caveat here is that using nucleotide sequence would take much longer time, since it's X3 longer than protein sequence.

 ### Examples
 #### Protein sequence
 <img width="981" height="365" alt="image" src="https://github.com/user-attachments/assets/e385e6b1-6064-4f46-b7d9-2649d1dfd147" />

 #### Nucleotide
 <img width="957" height="320" alt="image" src="https://github.com/user-attachments/assets/8aff128c-0627-4942-b7b6-1eec603b7108" />
-It generally matches to each other, but nucleotide may show connections of distantly related CDS, since it uses different algorithm.
-For highly conserved CDS, using blastp option generally gives higher identity values.
+The result generally looks similar, since higher nucleotide identity will lead to higher amino acid identity.
+Main issue of using nucleotide is that it takes much longer than using protein sequence, since it’s X3 longer.
+Not sure whether I can run this for comparing > 10 strains.
+**Cases where blastn shows higher sensitivity than blastp for detecting variants: **For highly conserved CDS regions, blastp usually gives higher identity values, since protein sequence is more conserved than nucleotide sequence.
+Thus, using blastp may miss out some nucleotide divergence.
+For example, there’s a discrepancies between blastn vs. blastp when comparing pandemic O139 (MO10) & Shanghai paracholerae O139 (EL2403).
+When I only used blastp, it showed 99% identity for the 3’ end region, so i didn’t look deeper into it, but upon using blastn, it shows 96% identity, with ~44 substitution within a single gene (e.g. _wbeV_ gene).
-(**blastp** uses BLOSUM64 algorithm, which gives penalties based on different amino acide groups, whereas **blastn** simply uses match/mismatch)
+**Cases where blastp shows higher sensitivity than blastn for detecting variants: **There are cases where two distant genes (0.4~0.5 blast identity) were linked when using blastn.
+These genes were filtered out when using blastp, because the identity fell below the cut-off (0.3).
+This is because blastp uses BLOSUM64 algorithm, which gives penalties based on different amino acid groups, whereas blastn simply uses match/mismatch scores.

 ## Command options
 ```bash